 Guide to Check If Your Windows 8 PC Supports TPM 2.0:

 Step 1.
-Press Windows + R keys, type tpm.msc in the Run dialog, and click "OK".
+Press the Windows + R keys, type tpm.msc in the Run dialog, and click "OK".

 Step 2.
 Once the Trusted Platform Module (TPM) utility pops up, check if the TPM is in use.